ShiningBomb/knock/README.md

 # Finally knock with refresh token!
-Your User object have to implement generate_refresh_token and self.from_refresh_token
+Your User (or any type of user Admin, Customer, etc..) object have to implement generate_refresh_token and self.from_refresh_token
 Example:
 ```ruby
 class RefreshToken